 1. Introduction to Asset Allocation

 Wealth creation is, indeed, a long-term exercise.
-It needs continuous and planned investing from your end.
-You have to be goal-oriented and need to start as early as possible.
-Apart from that, there are many other factors which determine your success or failure in goal accomplishment.
-Simply choosing an investment vehicle based on hear-say and investing a chunk of your money is not going to serve the purpose.
+It needs continuous and planned investments.
+You have to be goal-oriented and need to start at the earliest.
+Apart from that, many other factors determine your success or failure in goal accomplishment.
+Merely choosing an investment vehicle based on hear-say and investing a chunk of your money is not going to serve the purpose.

-You need to decide upon the asset allocation as well.
-It is a strategy wherein you plan on your portfolio structure.
+It would help if you decided upon the asset allocation as well.
+It is a strategy wherein you plan the structure of your portfolio.
 You look for various assets that can be included in your portfolio.
 Most commonly used assets are equity shares, bonds and cash.
 After that, you decide how much money you will contribute to each asset.
 That contribution depends on your financial goals and risk tolerance.

-Two individuals having same goal may still have different allocations.
+Two individuals having the same goal may still have different allocations.
 The one with a higher risk tolerance may assign higher resources to equity shares.
 The one with a lower risk tolerance would have more of bonds in his portfolio than equity.
-Similarly, an investor having short-term approach will allocate more money to bonds.
-The one with a long-term approach would be more interested in equity.
+Similarly, an investor with a short-term approach will allocate more money to bonds.
+The one with a long-term strategy would be more interested in equity.

 2. Asset Allocation: Importance in Portfolio Management

-In asset allocation, you seek answers to these questions:
+In asset allocation, you seek answers to the following questions:

 - Where to invest?